 Alongside providing effective treatment for people living with HIV, some medications used for the condition have also been shown to be effective at preventing new infections.

-PrEP (or Pre-Exposure Prophylaxis to give it its full name) involves the use of HIV medications by those without the virus as a means of preventing infection.
-In recent years, a number of high profile studies have demonstrated the effectiveness of PrEP for anyone at risk of HIV.
+PrEP (or Pre-Exposure Prophylaxis to give it its full name) involves the use of certain HIV medications by those without the virus as a means of preventing infection.
+In recent years, a number of high profile studies have demonstrated the effectiveness of PrEP for people at risk of HIV, and in particular gay and bisexual men.

 While PrEP reduces the chance of you becoming infected with HIV, it does not prevent other sexually transmitted infections.
-Condom and lubricant use, and regular testing remains a fundamental part of maintaining good sexual health and wellbeing.
+Correct condom and lubricant use is still an effective prevention option.
+If you have been at risk of an STI, including HIV, we also recommend regular testing as a fundamental part of maintaining good sexual health and wellbeing.

 PEP (or Post-Exposure Prophylaxis) involves the use of HIV medications by individuals who have been exposed to HIV as a way to reduce the risk of infection.